garrandall/popular-music-data/tracks/the-one-that-really-matters-survivor.md

 If you're searching for something more
 Have a good time
 But if you'd follow your heart
-You're gonna find that I'm...
+You're gonna find that I'm

 *The one, the one
 The one that really matters